paulovitorns/product-catalog/README.md

 MVI works in a very different way compared to its distant relatives, MVC, MVP or MVVM.
 The role of each MVI components is as follows:

-- Model represents a state.
+- Model represents a viewState.
 Models in MVI should be immutable to ensure a unidirectional data flow between them and the other layers in your architecture.
 - Like in MVP, Interfaces in MVI represent Views, which are then implemented in one or more Activities or Fragments.
 - Intent represents an intention or a desire to perform an action, either by the user or the app itself.
 For every action, a View receives an Intent.
-The Presenter observes the Intent, and Models translate it into a new state.
+The Presenter observes the Intent, and Models translate it into a new viewState.

 > [MVI](https://www.raywenderlich.com/817602-mvi-architecture-for-android-tutorial-getting-started) Reference.